 Good & Fugly deliveries are rapidly expanding across the Greater Sydney region.
 Consumers across Australia are being encouraged to register their fugly fruit and veg interest via goodandfugly.com.au so the team knows where to expand its offering next.

 “We want Good & Fugly to be a nationwide offering,” says company founder Richard Tourino.
 “We can see the waste issue and we know consumers are keen to make a positive impact by jumping on board the fugly revolution.
 We’re also encouraging farmers to get in touch with us so their quirky, misshapen produce doesn’t go to waste.”

 Use your power as a consumer

-While some fruits and vegetables might be a tad quirky in the looks department, their appearance doesn’t have any impact on their flavour or their nutritional value, meaning that if you buy more “fugly” produce, you can eat well and fight food waste at the same time.
+While some fruits and vegies might be a tad quirky in the looks department, their appearance doesn’t have any impact on their flavour or nutritional value.
+This means that if you buy more “fugly” produce, you can eat well and fight food waste at the same time.

 “Most people wouldn’t know that a quarter of fruit and vegies never leave the farm simply because they’re considered ‘ugly’,” says Lisa McLean, CEO of NSW Circular, which is working to create a zero-carbon circular economy in NSW.
 “It tastes great, but this narrow view of quality food is contributing to unnecessary and significant wastage.
 In fact, three percent of Australia’s carbon emissions come from organic waste.

 “We hold enormous power in the choices we make as consumers.
-Supporting these types of businesses and initiatives will drive wider systemic change towards a circular and sustainable future where we design out waste and appreciate the true value of produce that is grown.”
+Supporting these types of initiatives will drive wider systemic change towards a circular and sustainable future.
+One where we design out waste and appreciate the true value of produce that is grown.”

 Pudgy pears, warped eggplants and scruffy mangoes